Offchain Oracle Workers

 Keeping this in mind, the main goal of an Offchain Worker should always be robustness.
 This includes:

-1. Retaining stored records of queries in progress in the event of a Worker shut down.
+Retaining stored records of events in progress in the event of a Worker shutdown

-2. Catching up with any event that might have been missed as result of an unexpected shutdown.
+Catching up with any event that might have been missed as a result of an unexpected shutdown

-4. Following multiple source chain nodes to listen for events in case a node experiences issues.
+Following multiple source chain nodes to listen for events in case a node experiences issues

-5. Re-submit valid oracle queries or USC calls in case they fail.
-A query can fail for many reasons: for example the Prover a query is submitted to to might be experiencing down time or connectivity issues.
+Retrying failed proof generation or USC calls in case they fail.
+A call can fail for many reasons: for example, the Proof Generation API server might be experiencing downtime or connectivity issues, or the USC contract call might fail due to network issues

-Here is an example of the logical flow that a more advanced oracle worker might use.
+Below is an example of the logical flow that a more advanced oracle worker might use

 Next Steps